feathersjs/feathers/learn/authentication.md

 hide: true
 ---

-## Authentication

-[Passport](http://passportjs.org/) is one that is used quite often and also really flexible.
+[Passport](http://passportjs.org/) is the most commonly used authentication library for NodeJS and Express also really flexible.
 Manually setting up shared authentication between websockets and an HTTP REST API can be tricky.
 This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make easier.
 The following examples show how to add local authentication that uses a Feathers service for storing and retrieving user information.

-### Configuring Passport
+## Configuring Passport

 The first step is to add the Passport, local strategy and feathers-passport modules to our application.
 Since we are using MongoDB already we will also use it as the session store through the [connect-mongo](https://github.com/kcbanner/connect-mongo) module: